 Atlantic Cape awards transfer credit up to a maximum of 30 credits for Advanced Placement tests taken in high school when students earn a grade of 3, 4 or 5.
-Students must submit a copy of their official AP to the Admissions Office.
-A complete list of credits awarded and course equivalencies is available from Atlantic Cape's Admissions Office or at www.atlantic.edu/admission/advancedplace.php.
+Students must submit a copy of their official AP to the Enrollment Services office.
+They can also be emailed to transcripts@atlanticcape.edu.
+A complete list of credits awarded and course equivalencies is available from Atlantic Cape's One Stop Welcome Center or at www.atlantic.edu/admission/advanced-place.php.